aws-samples/sample-authorization-context-with-agentcore/README.md

 5. Salesforce returns an access token scoped to the resolved user
 6. Agent queries Salesforce with department-scoped SOQL

-No static Salesforce tokens are stored in the agent — AgentCore Identity handles token acquisition, caching, and refresh automatically.
+No static Salesforce tokens are stored in the agent.
+AgentCore Identity handles token acquisition, caching, and refresh automatically.

 ## Project Structure